rrusk/OscarPropertyUsage/Background.md

 4) There are quite a few instances where JSP code uses the IsModuleLoadTag class which extends TagSupport to determine whether a module is loaded.
-All of these method invocations will use the setModuleName(String) method to specify the module that is being checked.
+Internally, IsModuleLoadTag references OscarProperties.getInstance().
+All IsModuleLoadTag method invocations use the setModuleName(String) method to specify the module that is being checked.
 Any string literal argument to this method will be an Oscar property and is assumed to be of type Boolean.

 5) The final check is to examine MethodInvocation nodes of return type Properties.
-If they are in the CompilationUnit oscar.OscarProperties.java then they are definitely Oscar properties and the first string literal argument of any method is an Oscar property.
-If OscarProperties has been augmented with explicit getProperty methods, this branch of code will not be executed.
-Any property that appears as a first argument of one of methods declared in OscarProperties will be recognized as a property.
-Also, any MethodInvocation node such as OscarProperties.getInstance.getProperty() is an Oscar property.
-This code will only be executed if OscarProperties has not been augmented with explicit getProperty methods.

-However, there are many instances of code like:
+There are many instances of code like:

-    Property p = OscarProperties.getInstance();
+    Properties p = OscarProperties.getInstance();
+    [...]
     p.getProperty("key");

+Even when we add explicit getProperty() methods to OscarProperties, this usage bypasses those methods, calling the Properties getProperty() method.

-The ASTParser knows that p is a Property but we need to know whether it contains Oscar properties.
+The ASTParser knows that p is of type Properties but we need to know whether it contains Oscar properties.
 There are many usages of the Properties API that do not relate to Oscar properties.
 To determine whether "p", or whatever the variable is named, is an Oscar property, we need to examine its declaration.
-The is done by declaring a new ASTVisitor() to visit VariableDeclarationFrament node for the current compilation unit.
-If a declaration of the form "p=OscarProperties.getInstance()" or "p=oscar.OscarProperties.getInstance()" then p is assumed to be an Oscar properties variable and "key" is counted as an Oscar property.
+The is done by declaring a new ASTVisitor() to visit VariableDeclarationFrament nodes of the current compilation unit.
+If a declaration of the form "p=OscarProperties.getInstance()" or "p=oscar.OscarProperties.getInstance()" exists then p is assumed to be an Oscar properties variable and "key" is counted as an Oscar property.

-This final check gives very similar results to those obtained when augmenting OscarProperties.java with the two getProperty methods.
+This same branch of code can also deal with OscarProperties not having explicit getProperty methods.
+(This code is not reached if OscarProperties does have explicit getProperty methods.)
+To do that it first checks whether the method invocation node is in the oscar.OscarProperties.java compilation unit.
+If so the first string literal argument of any such method is an Oscar property.
+It then examines the prefix to calls to getProperty().
+If the prefix contains the string "OscarProperties.getInstance()" then the first string literal argument is an Oscar property key.
+(This code gives nearly identical results to those obtained when augmenting OscarProperties.java with the two getProperty methods.)

 What More Could Be Done
 -----------------------